 The Naranjestan garden takes its name from the naranj(bitter orange) groves that it contains.
 It is a rectangular garden surrounded by perimeter walls on all sides except for the north, where the “biruni” spans the entire length of the edge.
 The garden has a formal organization with a water channel along its center, flanked on each side by plots of flowers and grass, walkways, and groves of trees.

 Entered from the street on the south, the organization of the garden is directed towards the main elevation of the “biruni”.
 From the street, the entry vestibule splits into two separate entrances directed towards the two paths flanking the water channel.
 Flanking the vestibule are offices.
 Each side is divided into three spaces which have a nice view to the garden.
-The organization is such that a visitor coming only to conduct business would not need to proceed further into the garden, which was intended for guests.
+The organization is such that a visitor coming only to conduct business would not need to proceed further into the garden, which was intended for guests and family.

 Situated at the northern short edge of the rectangular garden, the main elevation of the “Biruni” faces onto the garden with the water channel at its center preceded by a pool of water.
 At the center of the main elevation is the “Talar”(Chamber) , a recessed roofed porch with two large double-story stone columns at the plane of the elevation.
 The “Talar”, 9 meters long, 5.2 meters wide, and 6 meters high, is both the main reception and waiting hall.
 Towards the interior, directly behind the Talar, is the throne room.
 It is where that Ebrahim Khan-e-Qavam welcomed his guests and conducted his business.
 These two spaces, the “Talar” and the throne room, are the most elaborately decorated rooms of the entire complex.
 Both are covered with mosaic mirror work.
 Eight three-tiered chandeliers hang from the ceiling of the “Talar”.